lightninglabs/chantools/doc/chantools_deletepayments.md

-## chantools dropchannelgraph
+## chantools deletepayments

-Remove all graph related data from a channel DB
+Remove all (failed) payments from a channel DB

 ### Synopsis

-This command removes all graph data from a channel DB, forcing the lnd node to do a full graph sync.
+This command removes all payments from a channel DB.
+If only the failed payments should be deleted (and not the successful ones), the --failedonly flag can be specified.

 CAUTION: Running this command will make it impossible to use the channel DB with an older version of lnd.
 Downgrading is not possible and you'll need to run lnd v0.13.1-beta or later after using this command!'

 ```
-chantools dropchannelgraph [flags]
+chantools deletepayments [flags]
 ```

 ### Examples

 ```
-chantools dropchannelgraph \
+chantools deletepayments --failedonly \
 	--channeldb ~/.lnd/data/graph/mainnet/channel.db
 ```